Envelopes and refinements in categories, with applications to Functional Analysis: Nodal decomposition and factorizations

-\bex The standard categories frequently used as examples, like the category of sets, groups, vector spaces, algebras (over a given field), topological spaces, topological vector spaces, topological algebras, etc., are, obviously, well-powered (and as a corollary, strongly well-powered).
-Some of them, like the category of vector spaces are again, obviously, co-well-powered as well.
-But for some others, the property of being co-well-powered is proved in an amazingly complicated way (see \cite{Adamek-Rosicky}).
-However, the weaker property of being strongly co-well-powered is verified much easier. \eex
+\bex Among the standard categories -- the category of sets, groups, vector spaces, algebras over a given field, topological spaces, topological vector spaces, topological algebras -- some are co-well-powered in the class $\Epi$, but sometimes this is not easy to prove (see \cite{Adamek-Rosicky}).
+In contrast to this the co-well-poweredness in the class $\SEpi$ is verified much easier. \eex